zarstensen/obsidian-obsimat-plugin/README.md

 Use an `lmat` code block to tell **Latex Math** about various assumptions it may make about specific symbols.
 This is used to further simplify expressions, such as roots, or limit the solution domain of equations.
 By default, all symbols are assumed to be complex numbers.

 `lmat` code blocks make use of the [TOML](https://toml.io) config format.
 To define assumptions for a symbol, assign the symbol's name to a list of assumptions Latex Math should make, under the `symbols` table.
-Like definitions, `lmat` code blocks persistance is based on their location.
-See below for an example of a code block.
+Like definitions, an `lmat` code block's persistence is based on its location.
+See below for a simple example.

 > [!TIP]
 > **Example**